emissary-ingress/emissary/reference/mappings.md

 Mapping resources can be defined as annotations on Kubernetes services or as independent custom resource definitions.

 If you're new to Ambassador Edge Stack, start with the CRD approach.
-Note that you *must* use the `getambassador.io/v2` `apiVersion` as noted above.
+Note that you *must* use the `getambassador.io/v2` `apiVersion` as specified below.

 ## Additional Example Mappings